Guide to Cybersecurity Internships 2025: Skills, Growth & Success

 What Does a Cybersecurity Intern Do?

-A successful internship provides a combination of hands-on experience, knowledge and mentorship.
+A successful internship provides a combination of hands-on experience, practical knowledge and mentorship.
 The exact responsibilities will differ depending on the company and the position, but here is an overview of typical cybersecurity internship responsibilities, courtesy of Coursera:

 • Security testing